flowplayer/wordpress-flowplayer/readme.txt

 * Fixed tab styles in WP 4.4
 * Update support for WP 4.5
 * Added an setting to define the Flash HLS SWF file
-* Depricated action `fp5_video_config`, use the filter `fp5_js_config` instead
+* Deprecated action `fp5_video_config`, use the filter `fp5_js_config` instead
-* Changed from hardcoding the ads configuration to an array so that they are easier to customize.
+* Changed from hard coding the ads configuration to an array so that they are easier to customize.
 * A few code improvements from @dannyvankooten
-* Made the preview button disapear as it is not needed
+* Made the preview button disappear as it is not needed
-* Rearanged a chunk of code to make it more extendable.
+* Rearranged a chunk of code to make it more extendable

 = 1.13.0 - 16 December 2015 =
 * Updated Flowplayer to v6.0.4